Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 • Keep job payloads stable and small.
 Store large artifacts in storage, not inside queue payloads.

-To use Redis in production, compile Redis queue support and select it:
+To use Redis in production, compile Redis queue support and select it.
+Keep sync compiled because the handler test selects it explicitly:

 dotenv